kubernetes/enhancements/keps/sig-auth/apiserver_auth_to_webhooks.md

 I am a cluster administrator using the dynamic auditing feature and want to make sure the logs I receive are from the apiserver.

 #### Story 2
-I am a cluster administrator using dynamic admission control and want to verify that only verified parties are using my token review endpoint.
+I am a plugin developer and want to easily authenticate the apiserver.

 ### Implementation Details/Notes/Constraints